Hits: 103

 “Didn’t Churchill save us from the Nazi’s?”
 Cathy replied.

-Hitler simply demanded the return of part of Germany stolen by Poland after Germany’s first world war defeat, Churchill prevented the German government regaining the part of Germany stolen by Poland, which resulted in Hitler invading that part of Poland and taking it back by force, then allowing the media whores to distort events and so ignite a second world war.”
+Hitler simply demanded the return of part of Germany stolen by Poland after Germany’s first world war defeat.
+Churchill prevented the German government regaining the part of Germany stolen by Poland, which resulted in Hitler invading that part of Poland and taking it back by force, then allowing the media whores to distort events, and so ignite a second world war.”
 Gwen explained.

 “Why did you and my grandmother lose touch?”
 Cathy tried to change the subject, as she felt, she was being lectured, and Gwen’s ideas were making her feel emotionally disturbed, her beliefs were conflicted, Gwen’s views made her uncomfortable.

-“She wanted the world, I wanted the adventure.
+“Hilda wanted the world, I wanted the adventure.
 She chose a path that didn’t interest me, and over the years my disinterest drove her away I suppose.”
 The old woman replied.

 “Adventure?